Are Ketamine Troches Addictive

 Getting Ketamine Prescribed by a Legitimate Doctor

 Mail-order prescriptions are a contributing factor to ketamine being misused.
 Clients talk to a doctor over Telehealth or another virtual network.
 These doctors might never meet clients in person.
+A pain physician, as part of a multidisciplinary approach to managing chronic pain, can collaborate with mental health practitioners to ensure comprehensive management strategies that address both pain relief and psychological support.
 This makes it impossible to monitor how ketamine is being used and its effectiveness.

 Ketamine-assisted psychotherapy can be effective in improving mental health in limited cases.
 That being said, ketamine troches are not always the most effective course of treatment.
 They produce a potentially addictive high and negatively impact blood pressure.